 Calorie Deficit Explained

 Calories do matter, even a keto diet.
 The difference is, doing intermittent fasting with or without the keto diet will help you achieve a calorie deficit more naturally.
-Maintaining a consistent calorie deficit is difficult to sustain long term for most people because of feeling constantly hungry and deprived.
-However, intermittent fasting and the keto diet will naturally decrease your appetite by helping you become more insulin and leptin sensitive.
+Maintaining a consistent calorie deficit is difficult to sustain long-term for most people because of feeling constantly hungry and deprived.
+However, intermittent fasting and the keto diet will naturally decrease your appetite by helping you become more insulin and leptin-sensitive.
 You will notice you will feel full sooner and be able to go without food longer.

 Should You Count Calories?

 Honestly, I would find life miserable if I had to log my calories every day.
 However, some people enjoy keeping a food diary and checking their calories.
 It’s up to you!
 If you decide to NOT count calories, just watch what happens with your intermittent fasting.
 Are you losing weight?
-If not, you may need to look at stricter intermittent fasting method that requires longer fasting times.
+If not, you may need to look at a stricter intermittent fasting method that requires longer fasting times.
 Read my post How to Decide Which Intermittent Fasting Method Is Best for You to help you experiment with that.
 Or you may decide to count calories.

 How Many Calories Do You Need to Cut Out

 If you decide to count calories, it’s helpful to understand how much of a calorie deficit you need.
 It takes a deficit of 3,500 calories a week to lose one pound!
 Did you know that?
-A lot of people have high expectation and hope to lose at least 2 lbs a week on a diet.
-Realize that if you need around 1,500 calories a day to just maintain your weight (I think most middle aged women would need around that number), losing 2 lbs a week would require you to eat 500 calories a day!
+A lot of people have high expectations and hope to lose at least 2 lbs a week on a diet.
+Realize that if you need around 1,500 calories a day to just maintain your weight (I think most middle-aged women would need around that number), losing 2 lbs a week would require you to eat 500 calories a day!
 Do you know how fast you can consume 500 calories?
 Yes!
 Really fast!
 Losing 1 lb a week by cutting out 500 calories a day is a realistic option.